jeanNyil/fuse-7-eap-demos/README.md

 ### :raised_hands: NOTE :raised_hands:
 All the examples are based on the [_The WildFly-Camel Examples_](https://github.com/wildfly-extras/wildfly-camel-examples.git).

+### :warning: ATTENTION

+You have to adapt the `wildfly-maven-plugin according to your _JBoss EAP_ environment

 ### Prerequisites

 The examples require a running application server with Red Hat Fuse on EAP installed.
 Refer to the Red Hat Fuse on EAP installation documentation for how to do this.

-### :warning: ATTENTION :warning:

-You have to adapt the `wildfly-maven-plugin according to your _JBoss EAP_ environment

 ### Running Examples